JonathanMSifleet/CritickerOverhaul/readme.md

-This is a recreation of my [university project](https://github.com/JonathanMSifleet/GameReviewWebsite)
+This is a recreation of [my MEAN-stack game-review website](https://github.com/JonathanMSifleet/MEANReviewWebsite) which is a recreation of my [university project](https://github.com/JonathanMSifleet/GameReviewWebsite), which was made using PHP/CodeIgniter.
+This project will use DynamoDB and AWS instead of MongoDB and Express.

 *******************
 To run:

 1. Open terminal in project root
-2. Enter "npm install"
+2. Enter "serverless deploy -v"
-3. Enter "npm start"
 4. Open second terminal in roject root
 5. Enter "ng serve"

 *******************

 To Do (incomplete list):
-- Optimisation e.g. lazy loading etc.
-- Optional:
-  - Creation of reviews
-  - Password validation (form) for deleting user account
-  - Modify user account information
-  - Review searching
-  - CSS fixes
+- Everything

 *******************
-- TS-Lint auto-fix is broken
-- Some HTML elements such as header may overlap other elements
-- Page elements do not scale well with resolution / zoom